-Search Builder is used to build and execute searches based on a single field or tag, or a combination of criteria.
+The search builder is used to build and execute searches based on a single field or tag, or a combination of criteria.
 Supported search fields are displayed on the left.
 On the right will appear Search Help which provides you with search syntax formatting options, along with operator choices which you can insert into the field.
 Click on or drag-and-drop the desired field(s) to the palette on the right to begin constructing your search.

 The Field Picker

-To navigate to the Search Builder, you will click into your search bar on your DISCO homepage.
-The Search Builder will display on your screen.
+To navigate to the search builder, you will click into your search bar on your DISCO homepage.
+The search builder will display on your screen.

 You may either scroll the list to browse the DISCO search language, or you may run searches to filter through the available fields.
 Once you’ve identified the field you’re looking for, simply click or drag-and-drop the desired search fields into the search canvas to start constructing your search.

 You can see in the example above, Custodian is the first search command added to the search canvas (in the middle).
 Now that Custodian has been added to the search canvas, you can either type the name of a custodian to search on or select a custodian from the searchable list displayed on the screen.
-The counts to the right of each custodian listed tell you how many documents are associated with that particular custodian in the matter.
+The counts to the right of each custodian listed tell you how many documents are associated with that particular custodian in the database.

 Integrated Search Help